 “As a professor, I am used to doing these things.
 But, for students, these skills aren’t really part of their coursework,” Dr. Gardner-McCune said.
 “We teach them how to program.
 We teach them data structures and algorithms and problem-solving.
 But solving problems live in front of an audience and verbally articulating their problem-solving is a very different skill.
 I wanted to help our students develop these skills.”

 Dr. Gardner-McCune was also recently appointed as a member of the ACM Education Advisory Committee (EAC) for a three-year term.
 The committee is a taskforce-based, networking-oriented environment whose aim is to promote ACM’s educational mission to as wide a range of constituencies as possible: universities, community colleges, high schools, corporations, and the U.S. government.
-Dr. Gardner-McCune will serve on the Ethics in Computing Education taskforce, which is focused on identifying resources and providing guidance for faculty inside and outside of computing on ethical topics students in computer science and other disciplines should be well versed in.
+Dr. Gardner-McCune will serve on the Ethics in Computing Education task force, which is focused on identifying resources and providing guidance for faculty inside and outside of computing on ethical topics in computer science and other disciplines in which students should be well versed.

 “I hope to leverage my experiences teaching software engineering, developing K-12 guidelines for AI and ethics, providing cybersecurity outreach, and broadening participation in computing to highlight new areas of ethics that faculty can integrate into their teaching to help prepare students to deal with the wide range of ethical issues they will face in their careers,” Dr. Gardner-McCune said.